-- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien? - 12.
-Does you country recognise maritime liens?
+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

+Yes.

-Yes. - 13.
-What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

 In practice, two days.
-Please note that Algeria does not have the universal week end.
-The Algeria week end is Friday & Saturday, during these days the court is closed.
+Please note that Algeria does not have the universal weekend.
+The Algeria weekend is Friday & Saturday, during these days the court is closed.

-14. Do you need to provide a POA, or any other documents of the claim to the Court?
+14. Do you need to provide a POA or any other documents of the claim to the Court?

-No power of Attorney is requested from the attorney representing the claimant.
+No Power of Attorney is requested from the attorney representing the claimant.